 Are you trying to understand how maps work?
 Or maybe you need to find one for a school project?
 If so, this post will get you pointed in the right direction!

 Maps Maps Maps is a great video introduction to the different types of maps, the symbols found on them, and latitude and longitude.

 Have you ever looked at all those funny symbols on a map and wondered what they represent?
 Reading a Map is an activity that explains topographic maps, including legends (which describe the symbols on a map), and scale.
-Or at Adventure Island, you can practice finding items from the legend on the map.

 Still lost and in need of direction?
 Trying contacting a librarian for more help!